 I have been printing these small, 4"x4" to 5"x5".
 It started when I printed several out onto a single page and trimmed them into proofs.
-For my exhibition at Mendocino College, I decided to window mat a selection of 47 (for my number of years!)
-I had a lot of flexibility to show what I wanted.
+For my exhibition at Mendocino College, I decided to window mat a selection as I had a lot of flexibility to show what I wanted.
 The prints are 4"x4" in 11"x11" mats, unframed, and set off wall with 3/16" spacer.
-I like seeing them small like this, and am now working on a book layout.
 I want to see them altogether!

 These two shows might be somewhat satisfying, but I really want see them all shown together!

 A Place to Rest | 2009 to present

 “After graduation, I spent four months in residence at Musée Niépce in Chalon-sur-Saône, France, one of the original sites in the invention of photography.
 During my time abroad, Barack Obama was elected President of the United States and hope was in the air, in particular around resolution of the wars in Afghanistan and Iraq.
 From France I traveled to Amman, Jordan to co-produce a documentary with Sama Alshaibi for Direct Aid Iraq, a peace-building mission between Iraqis and Americans to aid displaced civilians as the result of the war.